 - Remove all your personal data and set up a clean installation of Mac OS X and macOS Sierra

-How do I reset my Mac to factory settings?
-It's a question that many Mac OS X and macOS Sierra users ask prior to selling or handing on a beloved Mac.
-It's safer to pass on a Mac with personal information removed, and a clean version of Mac OS X or macOS Sierra looks healthier to the buyer.
-Our guide to clearing all your information and data from a Mac enables you to reset Mac OS X and macOS Sierra to an unblemished factory state, as it was fresh out of the box.
-Discover how to wipe all your personal information from Mac OS X and macOS Sierra on an iMac, Mac Pro, MacBook Pro, MacBook Air and MacBook.
+Our guide to clearing all your information and data from a Mac enables you to reset your Mac to an unblemished factory state, as it was fresh out of the box.
+Discover how to wipe all your personal information from your iMac, Mac Pro, MacBook Pro, MacBook Air or MacBook.

-Here are the general steps to reset your hard drive (they are outlined in detail below):
+Here are the general steps to reset your Mac's drive (they are outlined in detail below):